wix-incubator/wix-react-tools/docs/class-mixer.md

 # registerAfter

-registers a callback to be after before a class method is called
+registers a callback to be after a class method is called

 ## API